eric-sclafani/langviz/README.md

 # Langviz

-# Notice

-This project is on hold for the forseeable future due to other life happenings.
-I might return to it in the future.

 ## What is Langviz?

 Langviz is an open-source corpus visualization tool designed to assist with EDA with language data.
 Given a corpus, the application